Public speaking for developers 101

 Preparing beforehand is a crucial part of every speech, technical or not.

-In the end of the day, your goal should be to fill the audience with people excited about the same things you are.
+At the end of the day, your goal should be to fill the audience with people excited about the same things you are.

 Jacek, one of my “sources”, pointed out that you don’t have to know everything about a given topic, it’s enough to feel comfortable with it.
 It might sound counter-intuitive, but picking a topic for a speech might boost your learning.